 Tampa is justifiably famous for its bay access to the beaches and turquoise waters of the Gulf of Mexico.
 Less known, except to locals, are the many rivers, streams and springs that flow in and around Tampa.
 If you’re thinking about moving here, read on.
-Not only will we showcase a few of our new Tampa, Florida communities, move-in ready new Tampa homes and our money-saving Florida Fly & Buy incentive, we’re going to introduce you to a few fresh water finds well worth exploring.
+Not only will we showcase a few of our new Tampa, Florida communities and move-in ready new Tampa homes, we’re going to introduce you to a few fresh water finds well worth exploring.

 A Cool Retreat Close to Lithia

 - 3932 Lithia Springs Rd, Lithia, FL 33547, 813.744.5572